tjcchen/github-actions-workshop/README.md

 Runner - each job will be run on a virtual machine.
 Runner could be host by github, like ubuntu-latest, window and macOS, or self-hosted.

-**NB: It is worth noting that each action/command of a job runs sequentially, but each job can be performed in parallel in different machines.**
+**NB: It is worth noting that each action/command of a job runs sequentially, but each job can be performed in parallel on different machines.**

 ## resources
 docs: https://docs.github.com/en/actions